Rich-F-G-Mills/HanjieSolver/README.md

               ████        ████
                 ██    ████████
 ```
- Overall, this was an interesting application of the Z3 engine in order to solve such puzzles.
+ **In conclusion...** This project showed one of the many uses of the Z3 SMT engine and how it can be applied to seemingly unrelated problems.